GutenkunstLab/SloppyCell/Doc/README.txt

 .. topic:: News

+   September 15th, 2006: **Speed-up for new numpy**

+      The latest development versions of numpy have (at my request) added a method to speed up array access.
+In our case, this can speed up integrations by ~30%.
+The latest CVS version of SloppyCell supports this new interface while also supporting the older SciPy/numpy.

    September 13th, 2006: **"New" SciPy compatibility**

       The CVS version of SloppyCell has been updated to work with new